-Each of these stakeholders will have their own goals and they may not perceive these as aligned with those of your digitisation project, they may even have their own concerns about your project.
+Each of these stakeholders will have their own goals and they may not perceive these as aligned with those of your digitisation project.
+They may even have their own concerns about your project.

 So how do you gain the support of these stakeholders and move your digitisation project forward?

 Look at each stakeholder’s specific concerns, and consider how your digitisation project could help them achieve their own goals.
-Ask yourself “What is in it for them?”
+Ask yourself “What's in it for them?”
 To help, below we’ve shared some typical concerns that our clients have encountered from different stakeholders – together with strategies for winning them over and getting them to buy into your project.

-Finance – “Digitisation is too expensive, where is the return?”
+Finance: “Digitisation is too expensive, where is the return?”

 Whilst you may be able to source funding for your digitisation project from external foundations and charities (HLF, Andrew W Mellon, TWA Digitisation Grant etc), often these will not completely cover project costs.
 In addition, you may not always be eligible to apply for these funding streams, particularly if you work for a business or private archive.

-So in this case you may need to directly, or indirectly through your management, persuade finance that your scanning project deserves the budget required.
+In this case you may need to directly, or indirectly through your management, persuade finance that your scanning project deserves the budget required.

-Your colleagues in Finance may struggle to see the cost effectiveness of digitisation and view it as a high cost investment with little return.
-Here explaining and showing the potential long term savings and possibilities for revenue generation will aid your case…
+Your colleagues in Finance may struggle to see the cost effectiveness of digitisation, and view it as a high cost investment with little return.
+Here, explaining and showing the potential long term savings and possibilities for revenue generation will aid your case.

-However some may still need convincing - especially with higher value projects.
+However, some may still need convincing, especially with higher value projects.
 In these cases, suggesting a pilot project may be the way forward.
 Generally working out as smaller financial commitments, pilot projects can also help estimate costs for a future, larger project.

-I.T. – “You need how many extra machines?!
+IT: “You need how many extra machines?!
 Where are we going to store 2TB of images?”

-Marketing/Communications - “It’s not really our area”
+Marketing/Communications: “It’s not really our area”

-Human Resources - “I don’t see that it affects us”
+Human Resources: “I don’t see that it affects us”

 As with the other stakeholders above, the key to getting HR on board with your project is showing that it can help them achieve their own goals.

-Management - “What impact will this digitisation project have?”
+Management: “What impact will this digitisation project have?”

-Generally though in order to get buy in from management, you will want to share detailed information of how your proposed digitisation project will impact on and benefit all other stakeholders - in the short term (i.e. throughout the project) and longer term.
+The focus and scope of management’s role (and indeed their job title, whether that be Heritage Manager, Head of Archives, etc) will vary depending on where in the heritage sphere your organisation falls.
+In order to get buy-in from management, you will want to share detailed information on how your proposed digitisation project will impact on, and benefit, all stakeholders in the short term (i.e. throughout the project) and in the long term too.

-On another this will be shown thorough project planning - including potential sources of funding, timescales and, if digitising in-house - the equipment needed (or justification for using an external digitisation service), and more.
+On one level this will likely mean using the strategies above, to demonstrate how your project will be beneficial for all departmental stakeholders.
+On another level, this will be shown thorough project planning - including potential sources of funding, timescales, and, if digitising in-house, the equipment needed (or justification for using an external digitisation service).